broadinstitute/seqr/deploy/kubernetes/README.md

        git clone https://github.com/macarthur-lab/seqr.git
        cd seqr

-   NOTE: Putting the code somewhere in your home directory simplifies the development workflow because minikube automatically mounts your home directory and so any code changes are immediately visible inside the VM.
+   NOTE: Putting the code in your home directory simplifies the development workflow because minikube automatically mounts your home directory and so any code changes are immediately visible inside the VM.

 2. Make sure `python2.7` and [pip](https://pip.pypa.io/en/stable/) are installed.
 3. Install python dependencies: